jnalanko/syotti/README.md

 ## IMPORTANT: Shortcomings

 Syotti solves the abstract string matching problem defined above.
-It does not take into consideration practical issues such as off-target binding, bait melting temperature or bait-to-bait binding.
+In particular, it does NOT optimize for evenness of coverage as long as the problem as defined above is solved.
+It also does not take into consideration practical issues such as off-target binding, bait melting temperature or bait-to-bait binding.
 Postprocessing the baits to suit the requirements of your particular sequencing project is advised.

 ## Compiling